karimarttila/clojure/webstore-demo/simple-server/README.md

      (define-key paredit-mode-map (kbd "M-<left>")  'paredit-forward-barf-sexp)
 ```

-Example: Slurp forward is using little finger in Caps-lock (which is Alt-Gr in my Linux X11 configuration) + thumb in Alt key (M) and then hitting "l" key with right ring finger - I feel this is natural since Caps-lock + l is mapped to "right", so: I'm slurping to the "right" direction.
+Example: Slurp forward is using little finger in Caps-lock (which is Alt-Gr in my Linux X11 configuration) + thumb in Alt key (M) and then hitting "l" key (i.e. "right, since Alt-Gr is also pressed) with right ring finger - I feel this is natural since Caps-lock + l is mapped to "right", so: I'm slurping to the "right" direction.

 You can use your imagination what kind of small optimizations to use with your key mapping configurations.
 I studied a few years classical guitar and the teacher always emphasized economy when moving fingers.
-I have tried to follow the same economical principles with my Clojure key mappings.
+I have tried to follow the same principle with my Clojure key mappings - economy of finger movements.
 Example.
 I realized that I often set REPL to a certain namespace and then load the namespace to REPL - therefore it is economically feasible to have those key strokes near to each other: M-å and M-ä.
 Oh, one note regarding these scandinavian characters (my native language is Finnish).
 We have in the Finnish keyboard three so called umlaut characters: å, ä and ö.
-These characters don't have native Emacs mappings, of course, so it is feasible to use them with Meta (Alt) and Control keys (so you don't need "double characters like C-c + C-k).
+These characters don't have native Emacs mappings, of course, - great: so it is feasible to use them with Meta (Alt) and Control keys (so you don't need "double characters like C-c + C-k).
 Below you can see the hotkeys that I use often with my REPL interaction when programming Clojure:

 ```elisp
      (define-key cider-mode-map (kbd "M-l")  'cider-eval-last-sexp)